1. Urban Diner

 2. Tai'an Table

-What It Is: Longtime Shanghai chef and restaurateur Stefan Stiller (Stiller's, East Eatery, Stiller's Cooking School and Catering) and a partner just renovated a lanehouse and turned it into a private dining club, serving set dinners of contemporary Western cuisine with some subtle Asian influences.
+: Longtime Shanghai chef and restaurateur Stefan Stiller (Stiller's, East Eatery, Stiller's Cooking School and Catering) and a partner just renovated a lanehouse and turned it into a private dining club, serving set dinners of contemporary Western cuisine with some subtle Asian influences.

 Let's run some numbers: 28 seats; options for a 10-course or 14-course set meal; first seating at 6pm, last seating at 8pm; zero windows; five chefs; one brand of champagne (Duval-Leroy); seven signature cocktails; no phone number.
 The only way to get a seat is to RSVP on their website, which has a lengthy FAQ.